helloShreyasJ/GCDFinder/README.md

 # GCDFinder
-Find the Greatest Common Divisor of 2 Positive Integers using Java ☕️
+Find the Greatest Common Divisor of 2 Positive Integers using the Euclidean Algorithm In Java ☕️